Frequently Asked Questions

 If you have any questions concerning these panels, please contact ERS.
 Access to these panels is effective immediately.

-- Please review this information regarding employees filing a W-4 with an exempt from federal withholding tax status and employees filing a W-5 claiming the Advanced Earned Income Credit (EIC).
+Please review this information regarding employees filing a W-4 with an exempt from federal withholding tax status and employees filing a W-5 claiming the Advanced Earned Income Credit (EIC).

 TAXxxx103 Report (W-4 Exempt) lists employees who claim "Exempt" status from federal withholding tax and is sorted by Company, Mail Drop, and employee name.

 A new W-4 must be filed if the employees listed on the TAXxxx103 report wishing to continue claiming the exempt status from federal withholding tax.
 When entering the new W-4, access the Federal Tax Data 1 panel (Go, Compensate Employees, Maintain Payroll Data U.S., Use) click on the scroll bar, insert a new effective dated row and set the radio button from "Notification Sent" to "None" and SAVE.
 An error will occur if an attempt is made to set the radio button "New W-4 Received".
-This particular PeopleSoft functionality is not being used at this time.
+This particular TeamWorks functionality is not being used at this time.

-- TAXxxx113 Reports (W-5 EIC) lists employees who claim "Advanced Earned Income Credit" (EIC) and is sorted by Company, Mail Drop, and employee name.
+TAXxxx113 Reports (W-5 EIC) lists employees who claim "Advanced Earned Income Credit" (EIC) and is sorted by Company, Mail Drop, and employee name.

 A new W-5 must be filed if the employees listed on the TAXxxx113 report wish to continue claiming the Advanced Earned Income Credit.
 When entering a new W-5, access the Federal Tax Data 2 panel (Go, Compensate Employees, Maintain Payroll Data U.S., Use), click on the scroll bar, insert a new effective dated row and set the radio button from "Notification Sent" to "None" and SAVE.
 If an attempt is made to set the radio button "New W-5 Received" an error will occur.
-This particular PeopleSoft functionality is not being used at this time.
+This particular TeamWorks functionality is not being used at this time.

+Reissued W-2s are printed on Tuesday and Friday nights of each week throughout the year.
+Agencies can request reissued W-2's as far back as tax year 1999.
+The request can be entered into TeamWorks HCM, by following the Reissue W-2 Process on the State Accounting Office website.
 Reissued W-2's will be available the next business day after the print job is processed.
-When a print night will fall on a state or federal holiday, the job will be submitted on the last business day prior to the normal print day.
+When a print night falls on a state or federal holiday, the job will be submitted on the last business day prior to the normal print day.